spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-telegram.md

 See the project's [documentation](https://docs.mau.fi/bridges/python/telegram/index.html) to learn what it does and why it might be useful to you.

+## Adjusting the playbook configuration

-You'll need to obtain API keys from [https://my.telegram.org/apps](https://my.telegram.org/apps) and then use the following playbook configuration:
+You'll need to obtain API keys from [https://my.telegram.org/apps](https://my.telegram.org/apps) and then add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 matrix_mautrix_telegram_enabled: true